Sue: Steve Gallagher. Why does that name ring a bell?

-Sue: This is a very long recap, but I forgive them – it was so good, I want to see it again.
+Sue: This is a long recap, but I forgive them because it was so good, I actually want to see it again.

 Sue: I’ve just noticed something.
-They are dubbing extra moaning and groaning sounds over Romana.
+They’re dubbing extra moaning and groaning sounds over her.

 Me: It looks like Doctor Who porn.